TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-authentication.md

 	cloudEnvironments="public"
 />

-# Authetication in Azure Cosmos DB
+# Authentication in Azure Cosmos DB

 Please refer to the below documentation links which includes information about various authentication related concepts in Azure Cosmos DB.